 Mesh networking works……..it really does.
 And it’s a great alternative for large or oddly-configures locations where one router doesn’t seem up to the task.
-Our test focused upon two low-cost mesh networks: Plume and Google.
-Both cost under $200 and seemed quite effective, we recommend them as lower-cost ways of improving your wifi coverage.
+Our test focused upon three mid-priced mesh networks: Netgear’s Orbi, Plume and Google Wifi.
+All of them cost under $200 (Two Orbi units were on sale at Costco for $150) and seemed quite effective, we recommend two of them as lower-cost ways of improving your wifi coverage.
+Unfortunately, our experience with Plume was problematic.

-Three tiny Plume pods is substantially cheaper than Orbi two-pack and covers over 3000 sq. ft.
+Four tiny Plume pods is appeared to be cheaper, although not by a lot, than Orbi two-pack and covers over 3000 sq. ft.
 Plume pods are very tiny and one can easily fit in the palm of a hand.
 They’re just 2.5 inches across and 1.5 inches deep.
 Plume’s technology focuses on reducing network latency over high throughput, rather than serving as a repeater.
 It’s a relatively ingenious approach that keeps the cost low.
 Plume’s cloud optimizer software automatically organizes the pods into a complex topology, which should offer significant benefits for anybody with a large number of Wi-Fi devices or signal-blocking obstacles in their house.
 Plume receives Wi-Fi parameter data from pods (signal strength between pods, interference, number of devices connected to each pod, signal levels, etc.) and manages the user’s network over the cloud.
 So rather than packing a lot of technology in the pods, they provide the service — for free — over your Internet connection.
 Their ability to monitor the system in real time also made troubleshooting much easier.
 We had one glitch getting the mesh online but the customer service was quite responsive (and available immediately…..even on a weekend).
 Sweet.

 The Google WiFi app makes setup very simple.
 Once you’ve downloaded the app, you’ll have to scan the QR code on the bottom of the WiFi point, which creates a secure connection between the device and your phone.
 Unfortunately, the WiFi system can only be set up and controlled via the Google WiFi mobile app.
 A Google account and a mobile device are required for setup and management.
 An added extra: Google offers some extra functionality in its app called Material Design “cards” that can assist with everything from device prioritization to managing home-automation devices.
 In our test, the mbps speeds were uniform throughout our location with no seeming drop-off in speed.
 Impressive.